UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Competiton_Guide.md

 ## Virtual Stage Submission

-The objective of the Virtual Stage is to create a video that demonstrates teams' ability to implement algorithms for the multimodal autonomous delivery system in the QLabs simulation environment.
+The objective of the Virtual Stage is to create a video that demonstrates a team's ability to implement algorithms for the multimodal autonomous delivery system in the QLabs simulation environment.

 For the full submission details, see the [Virtual Stage Submission Guide](../02_Participation/Submission_Guide.md)